GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Methods

 \subsection{Geometry-guided Direct Regression Network}

-In this section, we present our Geometry-guided Direct Regression Network, which we dub GDR-Net.
+In this section, we present our Geometry-guided Direct Regression Network, which we dub GDRN.
 Harnessing dense correspondence-based geometric features, we directly regress 6D object pose.
-Thereby, GDR-Net unifies approaches based on dense correspondences and direct regression.
+Thereby, GDRN unifies approaches based on dense correspondences and direct regression.

-\textbf{Network Architecture.} As shown in Fig.~\ref{fig:framework}, we feed the GDR-Net with a zoomed-in RoI of size $256\times256$ and predict three intermediate geometric feature maps with spatial size of $64\times64$, which are composed of the \emph{Dense Correspondences Map ($M_{\text{2D-3D}}$)}, the \emph{Surface Region Attention Map ($M_{\text{SRA}}$)} and the \emph{Visible Object Mask ($M_\text{vis}$)}.
+\textbf{Network Architecture.} As shown in Fig.~\ref{fig:framework}, we feed the GDRN with a zoomed-in RoI of size $256\times256$ and predict three intermediate geometric feature maps with the spatial size of $64\times64$, which are composed of the \emph{Dense Correspondences Map} ($\Mcorr$), the \emph{Surface Region Attention Map} ($\Msra$) and the \emph{Visible Object Mask} ($\Mvis$).
+Especially, for heavily obstructed datasets, we additionally predict the full \emph{Amodal Object Mask} ($\Mfull$) to improve the capability to reason about occlusions.

 Our network is inspired by CDPN~\cite{li2019cdpn}, a state-of-the-art dense correspondence-based method for indirect pose estimation.
-In essence, we keep the layers for regressing $M_{\text{XYZ}}$ and $M_{\text{vis}}$, while removing the disentangled translation head.
-Additionally, we append the channels required by $M_\text{SRA}$ to the output layer.
-Since these intermediate geometric feature maps are all organized 2D-3D correspondences \wrt the image, we employ a simple yet effective 2D convolutional \emph{Patch-P$n$P} module to directly regress the 6D object pose from $M_{\text{2D-3D}}$ and $M_{\text{SRA}}$.
+In essence, we keep the layers for regressing $\Mxyz$ and $\Mvis$, while removing the disentangled translation head.
+Additionally, we append the channels required by $\Msra$ to the output layer.
+Since these intermediate geometric feature maps are all organized 2D-3D correspondences \wrt the image, we employ a simple yet effective 2D convolutional \emph{Patch-P$n$P} module to directly regress the 6D object pose from $\Mcorr$ and $\Msra$.

-The Patch-P$n$P module consists of three convolutional layers with kernel size $3\times3$ and $\text{stride}=2$, each followed by Group Normalization~\cite{wu2018group} and ReLU activation.
+The Patch-P$n$P module consists of three convolutional layers with kernel size 3$\times$3 and $\text{stride}=2$, each followed by Group Normalization~\cite{wu2018group} and ReLU activation.
 Two Fully Connected (FC) layers are then applied to the flattened feature, reducing the dimension from 8192 to 256.
 Finally, two parallel FC layers output the 3D rotation $\rot$ parameterized as $\rot_{\text{6d}}$ (Eq.~\ref{eq:r6}) and 3D translation $\trans$ parameterized as $\trans_\text{SITE}$ (Eq.~\ref{eq:t_site}), respectively.